cytix-software/AppSec-Detection-Framework/README.md

    - `detectedCWEs`: Array of CWE IDs that were detected
    - `undetectedCWEs`: Array of CWE IDs that were not detected
    - `updatedAt`: Unix timestamp of when the test occurred

+You can use the Recorded Tests Generator in the management interface to easily create this output in the correct format.

 ### Docker Configuration